Load Testing: Gatling & jMeter review

 These are just a few of the advantages of Gatling that make it a popular tool for performance and load testing applications.

-JMeter and its capabilities
+jMeter and its capabilities

-JMeter is another popular tool for load testing, and it has its advantages:
+jMeter is another popular tool for load testing, and it has its advantages:

 • Ease of use: JMeter has a relatively simple graphical interface, making it more accessible to novice users.
 It provides a wide range of controls for creating different types of test scenarios.